Skip to main content

 Julia Garner's Silver Surfer probably has to walk the finest line.
 The film very clearly announces her early on as the emissary for the big bad guy, and so we're not surprised that her line delivery emerges very sterile, very impartial.
 It's hard to bring your heart with you as you're announcing the annihilation of a planet.
 The big test comes during critical character junctions when the team forces her to reckon with her complicity in Galactus' planet genocides.
 (This is what Johnny's major arc feeds into.)
 And Garner is able to stick the landing.

 Had this been released leading up to "Infinity War," it would likely join the ranks of perfectly fine offerings like Doctor Strange or Ant-Man in the Marvel pantheon.
-I've enjoyed the players of those movies when they've shown up in the ensemble pieces more than I ever did in their native films.
+I've enjoyed the players of those movies in when they've shown up in the ensemble pieces more than I ever did in their native films.
 Perhaps that will be the fate of this team of superheroes.
 Thunderbolts* earlier this summer gave me more active hope for the future of the MCU, though this placeholder certainly didn't do anything to dash those hopes.

 --The Professor